“Love and luck are

 “Aww, I don’t know, it’s just this pressure all of a sudden,” I said softly, sitting on the edge of our garage sale four-poster, barely over the squeaking of bedsprings, crooning of Rory Stoneman into the groove out as the turntable changed to ‘Summer Breeze’.
 “Got stuff coming at me from so many different directions…”

-“Tell me about it,” she scooted over beneath three blankets and two comforters in a back bedroom that never warmed up to a weak central furnace, leaky windows or that faraway fireplace.
+“Do tell,” she scooted over beneath three blankets and two comforters in a back bedroom that never warmed up to a weak central furnace, leaky windows or that faraway fireplace.
 “What do you mean different directions?”

 “Move over,” I chattered, sliding in and under covers beside her, setting the replica Coca-Cola tray between us, picking at strudel crust in synch with Moon.
 “I’m kinda wondering about prospects here in Boulder, more grad school or…whatever…”

 “Take a breath, Kenny, we’ll work it all out in short order,” she soothed, munching an apple chunk.
-“I mean really, where could we have it better than we have it right here.”
+“I mean really, where could we have it better than we have it right here?”

 The nap after snack break was invariably Melissa’s idea, product of her inexorable linking of food and love, her weekly instance of carnal assertion after a job well done.
 Our cabin bedroom, western sunlit with a side window take on the Front Range and foothills, was the picture of cheeriness, softly muted by kitty cat curtains that oozed cuteness and feline fetished overkill.
-She maintained that slightly subdued light helped the ivy insinuating itself around the room like Italian Christmas lights.
+She maintained that slightly subdued light helped the ivy insinuating itself around the room like…Latino Christmas lights.

 “I dunno,” I shivered on, the patch quilt blankets and warm pastry slowly taking effect.
 “Maybe that where we should be aiming for is California.
 I mean, like, San Francisco is this incredible center of energy…”